peterwilliams97/aoc/CRITIQUE.md

 - Effective use of Python data structures (sets, frozensets, deque) and built-in functions.
 - Good use of caching (lru_cache) to optimize the escaped_ function.
 - Clear and concise variable names and comments explaining the purpose of functions.
-- Inclusion of test input and timing information for performance analysis.
+- Efficient implementation of the guard's movement simulation and loop detection.

 **Weaknesses**:
-- The escaped_ function uses recursion, which could potentially lead to stack overflow for very large inputs.
+- The escaped_ function uses recursion, which could potentially lead to stack overflow for very large maps.
-- The part2() function could be optimized further for better performance, especially for larger maps.
+- The part2() function could be optimized further by avoiding redundant simulations for positions that are symmetrical or equivalent.
-- Error handling and input validation could be improved to handle edge cases or invalid inputs.
+- The code lacks error handling for invalid or malformed input maps.
+- The solution does not include any test cases or examples to verify correctness.

 **Issues**:
 - In escaped_: The recursive approach could be inefficient for very large maps.